rradczewski/ymmv/_drafts/hooks-cypress-and-the-fabric-of-the-universe.md

 React isn't able to reason about me misusing the library at this point, and it never will be able to – it just doesn't have that information at its disposal.
 React is a library like any other, it doesn't have access to the interpreter and its AST, nor any reasonable capabilities to work around this at compile-time without massively inconveniencing those who are using it.

 **Most importantly though, my brain's pattern matching now fails me**.
-Whenever I'm using React nowadays, my brain is fixated on finding functions starting with **<span style="color: red !important">`use...`</span>**, because those functions exert different behaviour than any other function in javascript.
+Whenever I'm using React nowadays, my brain is fixated on finding functions starting with **<span style="color: red !important">`use...`</span>**, because those functions exert different behaviour than any other function in JavaScript.
 If any major library starts breaking the convention and starts to name their hooks differently than **<span style="color: red !important">`use...`</span>**, my brain will need to switch to high-alert for any function, as it could be a hook that doesn't work anything like a function call.

 Not only has React touched abstractions that are otherwise exclusive to interpreters and compilers, making it thus necessary to use linters in order to make it dev-user-friendly, **it has also massively impacted my capability of quickly reading and understanding code.**